by W.S. McCallum

 Left behind to drive the jalopy back to its shed for another year, the driver cursed as the steering failed to respond to his guidance.
 He issued forth words Santa's elves would never have been allowed to use.

-In a few hours it would be Christmas Day in
+In a few hours it would be Christmas Day in New Caledonia.

 © Wayne Stuart McCallum July 1998